 The Firefly Ball Python is a combination of two incomplete dominant genes, Pastel and Fire.
-Both genes are visually expressed, and this is known as co-dominance.
+Both are visually expressed, and this is known as co-dominance.
 As their names imply, these two genes promote light colouration and crisp colour.
 This makes the morph incredibly bright and highly sought-after for breeding projects.

 As you’d expect with a combo containing Pastel, Firefly Ball Pythons have very bright yellow blotches on an almost black background.
 Because both genes are so bright, there are also patches of light grey blushing in amongst the black areas.

 In particularly good examples, the head is exceptionally light on top and almost grey in the middle.
 This is especially true in hatchlings and does tend to fade a tad with age.

 On the flanks, the pattern changes slightly – this is where the Fire gene comes into play.
 In effect, nearing the belly, the yellow blotches become distorted and almost flame-like, hence the name.